ofcan/angular_fundamentals/README.md

 Templates you create with directives and such usually are much much more complicated for a single strings, so angular uses templateUrl!

+Angular uses XHR to render templates.
+XMLHttpRequest (XHR) is an API available in web browser scripting languages such as JavaScript.
+It is used to send HTTP or HTTPS requests directly to a web server and load the server response data directly back into the script

     <my-directive></my-directive>

     var app = angular.module('myApp', []);